 It's a fact that hats are having a moment.
-We've seen them on the runway; we've seen them on the royals; and, now, we're seeing them on the chicest of brides!
-As you'll see in the real wedding photos below, these ladies were not afraid to experiment with the nontraditional hair accessory.
-And, oh, how we're here for it.
+We've seen them on the runway, the royals, and now we're seeing them on the chicest of brides!
+As you'll see in the real wedding photos below, these ladies were not afraid to experiment with the nontraditional hair accessory—and, oh, how we're here for it.
 But before you call a milliner and throw away your dreams of wearing a beautiful lace veil, let's talk about how to translate this fashion-forward look for your big day.

-Now this is a fresh take on country chic.
-This works because this bride's effortless look (flowing dress and wavy braided hair) feels like the perfect match for a felt field hat.
-It's as if she just threw it on, right?!
+Now, this is a fresh take on country chic.
+This works because the bride's effortless look (flowing dress and wavy, braided hair) feels like the perfect match for a felt field hat.
+It's as if she just threw it on, right?

 Notice the contrast of textures between the bride's stunning embroidered dress and her straw, frayed hat.
 We're all about this look for a windy beach day.

-We all know that brides wear multiple hats.
-And this bride actually did that, sporting both a flower crown and grey and tan-trimmed hat on her big day.
+We all know that brides wear multiple hats, and this bride actually did that, sporting both a flower crown and a grey and tan-trimmed hat on her big day.

 This bride's romantic look calls for lounging in the gardens of a beautiful French chateau.
-But let's be honest: We'd sport this beautiful look in any location.
+But let's be honest, we'd sport this beautiful look at any location.